Pauan/fable-getting-started/README.md

 ----

+By convention, JavaScript files are placed into `src/js`, but you can import JavaScript files from any folder.

-This works for any local JavaScript files in the `src/js` folder, but it also works for builtin [Node.js](https://nodejs.org/) modules or [npm](https://www.npmjs.com/) packages which have been downloaded with [`yarn`](https://yarnpkg.com/en/docs/cli/install):
+You can also import builtin [Node.js](https://nodejs.org/) modules or [npm](https://www.npmjs.com/) packages which have been downloaded with [`yarn`](https://yarnpkg.com/en/docs/cli/install):